-We found the other tested Hennessy model, the Expedition Asym Zip, to be a bit more comfortable, mostly because it's roomier.
+We found the other Hennessy model we tested, the Expedition Asym Zip, to be a bit more comfortable, mostly because it's roomier.
 The Ultralite Backpacker was not in the top for comfort for us, but it did hold its own and was definitely the most comfortable of the ultralight models tested.
-The Grand Trunk Nano 7, Grand Trunk Ultralight Starter, and the ENO SubLink Shelter System all have weight advantages over the Ultralite Backpacker but were also a stiffer, more constricted hang.
+The Grand Trunk Nano 7, Grand Trunk Ultralight Starter, Sea to Summit Ultralight, and the ENO SubLink Shelter System all have weight advantages over the Ultralite Backpacker but were also a stiffer, more constricted hang.

 The Ultralite Backpacker weighs 22.3 ounces on its own and 33.6 ounces for the whole package with rain fly.
-This might seem heavy for an "ultralight," but consider that the hammock has an integrated bug net and the package includes your suspension system.
-Yes, it seems impressive that the Nano 7 only weighs 7.5 ounces and the Sub7 barely registers on the scale at 6.4 ounces, but realize that this does not include straps for hanging and does not provide anything for bugs or rain.
+This might seem heavy for something with "ultralight" in the name, but consider that the hammock has an integrated bug net and the package includes your suspension system.
+Yes, it seems impressive that the Sub7 only weighs 6.4 ounces and the Sea to Summit Ultralight barely registers on the scale at 5.8 ounces (4.8 without its stuff sack), but realize that this does not include straps for hanging and does not provide anything for bugs or rain.
 Those hammocks are great for throwing in your back pocket and having a nice sunny lounge somewhere, but for true camping in variable conditions and terrain, this is a much better buy.

 Ease of Setup